 Atlantic state waters: Interstate Fishery Management Plan for Spanish Mackerel.

-Size limits, commercial trip limits, and provisions for seasonal closures to complement the Council’s measures for federal waters.
+Size limits, commercial trip limits, and provisions for seasonal closures to complement the council’s measures for federal waters.

-Recreational management measures include limits on the how many mackerel fishermen can catch and how small those fish can be.
+Recreational management measures include limits on how many mackerel fishermen can catch and how small those fish can be.
 Mackerel must be landed with their heads and fins intact.
 Charter vessel/headboat operators must have a vessel permit for coastal migratory fish and must comply with possession limits.
-Managers limit the amount of available charter/headboat permits in the Gulf to limit fishing pressure on the Spanish mackerel resource.
+Managers limit the amount of available charter/headboat permits in the Gulf of Mexico to limit fishing pressure on the Spanish mackerel resource.

 Raw mackerel is grayish and oily; when cooked, mackerel is off-white to beige in color.
 The meat is flaky and moist and has a rich, pronounced flavor.
 For a milder flavor, cut out the outer bands of dark, strong-tasting meat along the midline.
 Mackerel is rich in omega-3 fatty acids.